HusarzVTF/SQL/readme.md

  All calculations are in current margin levels, supply prices and costs.
  BEP calculator is useful tool to answer questions like:
- "How much litres of fuel type one we need to sell in current prices and in provided period of time, if we sell one hundred litres of fuel type two and three or if we want to cover half costs by selling fuel two."
+ "How much litres of fuel type one we need to sell in current prices and in provided period of time, if we sell one hundred litres of fuel type two and three or if we want to cover half fixed costs by selling fuel two."
  We are able to provide such parameters:
  - period of time
  - fuel/s